kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I tweet my suspicions about what is going on.
 - I'm getting steadily closer to the truth but I remain confused while I still believe [there's only one trumpet teacher](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero).
-- I'm also not aware that sedating happens *after* you have gone to bed, and this is why they could attack me in the afternoons because I always took a nap.
+- I'm also not aware yet that sedating happens *after* you have gone to bed, and this is why they could attack me in the afternoons because I always took a nap.

 [![Mu understanding at this time](../../content/tweets/my-understanding-october-24.png)](https://x.com/1FRGVN/status/1845101018746343666)